Alimisolution/Movie-Recommendation/README.md

    npm run dev -- --force
    ```

+5. **API Connection Issues**:
+   - Check if the backend API is running
+   - Verify the API_BASE URL in context files
+   - Check network connectivity

 ## 📄 License

 This project is created for educational purposes as a final year project.